pedroramosdiehl/pedroramosdiehl/README.md

 # About me:

+Dynamic Computer Engineer | Junior Systems Architect | Full Stack Developer

-Computer Engineer graduated from the Federal University of Goiás (UFG), with a solid career in software development since 2019.
-I started my journey at CERCOMP - UFG, where I began as a research intern and currently work as a Junior Systems Architect.
-My experience spans both internal and external projects, working with various technologies and frameworks in a full stack model.
-While I currently handle the architecture of systems in maintenance alongside a team, I have a strong passion for frontend development.
+I am a Computer Engineer graduated from the Federal University of Goiás (UFG) with a robust track record in software development since 2019.
+My professional journey began at CERCOMP - UFG as a research intern, and I have progressed to my current role as a Junior Systems Architect.
+My experience encompasses both internal and external projects, leveraging a diverse set of technologies and frameworks in a full stack capacity.
+I am particularly passionate about frontend development, which I believe is crucial for creating engaging user experiences.

+Technical Expertise
+I bring solid expertise in a wide array of technologies, including:

+Frontend Development: Angular, Ionic
+Backend Development: Spring Boot, PHP, Django Containerization & Orchestration: Docker, Kubernetes Cloud Computing: AWS
+Database Management: PostgreSQL
+Operating Systems & Tools: Linux, Git
-I have solid experience with technologies such as Angular, Ionic, Spring Boot, PHP, Docker, Kubernetes, AWS, PostgreSQL, Linux, and Git.
-Beyond development, I have a keen interest in infrastructure and deployment, giving me a DevOps-oriented profile.
-In a personal home automation project, I manage an on-premise server running Proxmox, where I maintain VMs for services like Home Assistant and other Docker-based applications, including a backend for a financial management app.
-My strongest skills are in Angular, Ionic, Spring Boot, and PostgreSQL.
+In addition to my development skills, I possess a strong interest in infrastructure and deployment, aligning my profile with DevOps principles.
+I am actively engaged in a personal home automation project, where I manage an on-premise server running Proxmox.
+This setup supports various virtual machines for services like Home Assistant and a Docker-based backend for a financial management application.

+Agile Methodology & CI/CD
+Throughout my career, I have embraced agile methodologies, particularly Scrum, and have practical experience with its various adaptations.
+I am adept at CI/CD practices, utilizing tools such as GitHub and GitLab to automate deployment processes.
+My responsibilities include configuring CI/CD pipelines and managing deployments across multiple applications, ensuring efficiency and reliability.

+Architectural Philosophy
-Throughout my career, I’ve worked mainly with agile methodologies, particularly Scrum, with practical experience in variations of this approach.
-I also have extensive experience with CI/CD, using tools like GitHub and GitLab for automation and deployment.
-I routinely configure CI/CD pipelines and manage deployments for the various applications under my care.
-When designing systems, I prefer a lean and scalable approach, emphasizing a clear separation between frontend and backend, and where applicable, using microservices.
-In a recent project, I adopted an architecture with a Spring Boot backend, three distinct frontends (administrative, public, and management), SSO with Keycloak, and PostgreSQL as the database.
+When designing systems, I advocate for a lean, scalable architecture that emphasizes a clear separation between frontend and backend components.
+I have successfully implemented a microservices approach in my recent projects, including a complex architecture featuring a Spring Boot backend, three distinct frontends (administrative, public, and management), SSO integration with Keycloak, and PostgreSQL as the database.

+Growth Mindset
-My biggest challenges came after becoming a systems architect.
-I realized the direct impact architectural decisions have on development, maintenance, and the overall delivery of applications.
-One of the most valuable lessons I've learned is that while designing an application is relatively easy, keeping it sustainable over time is the real challenge.
-An example of this was adopting a granular microservices architecture for a large project, where we encountered scalability issues due to the company’s infrastructure not being fully prepared to support it.
-This experience reinforced the importance of aligning architectural decisions with the realities of available infrastructure.
+Transitioning into a systems architect role has underscored the profound impact of architectural decisions on development and long-term application sustainability.
+One of my key lessons learned was during a project involving a granular microservices architecture, where we faced scalability challenges due to the infrastructure's limitations.
+This experience highlighted the importance of aligning architectural choices with organizational capabilities.

-I am passionate about challenges, and my next major goal is to transition further into cloud-oriented DevOps.
-While I have solid knowledge of on-premise approaches, I see the need to deepen my understanding of cloud tools, particularly AWS, to stay ahead of trends and industry challenges.
-In the long run, I see myself growing professionally, always seeking new challenges and opportunities to learn and evolve.
+I thrive on challenges and am eager to further my journey in cloud-oriented DevOps.
+While I have a solid foundation in on-premise solutions, I am committed to deepening my knowledge of cloud technologies, particularly AWS, to stay at the forefront of industry advancements.

+In the long run, I envision a continuous path of professional growth, consistently seeking new challenges and opportunities to learn and evolve in the tech landscape.

 <!-- <h3 align="left">Connect with me:</h3> -->
 <!-- <p align="left">pedroramosdiehl@gmail.com</p> -->